psychmeta/psychmeta/README.md

 ```

 ## Citing `psychmeta`
-To cite `psychmeta` in your resarch, please refer to the package's citation information using the `citation()` function.
+To cite `psychmeta` in your research, please refer to the package's citation information using the `citation()` function.
 ```r
 citation("psychmeta")
 ```